rtorrent-community/rtorrent-docs/CONTRIBUTING.rst

 After you wrote, spell-checked and reviewed your text, `open a pull request`_ as explained in the `GitHub help`_.
+Try to keep PRs at a reasonable size, ideally only changing one file, especially when it comes to the command reference.
+This reduces the potential of merge conflicts and rework, and also makes reviews take a manageable amount of time.

 .. _`Sphinx tool`: http://www.sphinx-doc.org/